SamJouini/holbertonschool-web-development/css_advanced/README.md

     Social Media Links: Links to the school's social media profiles (Facebook, Twitter, Instagram) to encourage community engagement and keep users informed about updates and events.

 Getting Started
 To access the website, simply navigate to the link.
-The site is designed to be user-friendly and accessible on various devices including desktops, tablets, and smartphones.

 Requirements
 No special requirements are needed to access the website.
 A standard web browser is sufficient.